rwoll/playwright-reuse-auth-demo/README.md

 If you're using Playwright as a Library, see the README.md in the playwright-library folder.

-Both the above strategies rely on saving authentication state from the manual run to disk, so subsequent automated runs can pick up and use.
+Both the above strategies rely on saving authentication state from a manual run to disk, so subsequent automated runs can pick up and use it.
 Be sure to .gitignore your auth state!

 > **Warning**